Transformers: EarthSpark: Production

 In February 2021, Hasbro announced two animated series based on the Transformers brand.
 The first was a series based on the BotBots line for Netflix, and the other was a then-untitled series set to air on Nickelodeon in 2022.
 The animated series' official title, Transformers: EarthSpark, was revealed one year later with a release window set for the fourth quarter of 2022.
 In March 2022, it was announced that the series would debut on the Paramount+ streaming service in November 2022.
 The voice cast and a preview for the series was later revealed during the 2022 San Diego Comic-Con.
-Owned and distributed by Hasbro, the series is a co-production between Nickelodeon Animation Studio and Entertainment One (later Hasbro Entertainment), for which Mikiel Houser and Kari Rosenberg, respectively, oversaw the production.
-It is executive-produced by Ant Ward, Nicole Dubuc and co-executive-produced by developer Dale Malinowski.
+Owned and distributed by Hasbro, the series is a co-production between Nickelodeon Animation Studio and Entertainment One (later Hasbro Entertainment).
+The former's Conrad Montgomery and the latter's Kari Rosenberg and Mikiel Houser, oversaw production on behalf of both companies.
+It was executive-produced by Ant Ward and Nicole Dubuc, and co-executive-produced by developer Dale Malinowski.
 Claudia Spinelli of Nickelodeon developed the series for television.